aphor/openstack-formula/README.md

 * **nova.conductor**

   Installs and configures an OpenStack Compute Controller node.
+Note that this defaults to legacy networking.

 * **nova**

   Installs and configures an OpenStack Compute node.
+Note that this defaults to legacy networking.

+* **neutron.server**

+  Installs and configures an OpenStack Networking Controller node;
+  manages both the virtual networking infrastructure (VNI) and physical networking infrastructure (PNI); and provisions network toplogies including firewalls, load balancers, and virtual private networks (VPNs).

+* **neutron**

+  Installs and configures an OpenStack Networking Network node, which handles internal and external routing and DHCP services for virtual networks.

 * **nova.network**

-  Installs and configures legacy networking for Compute nodes.
+  Installs and configures OpenStack Neutron for Compute nodes.
+One must also override the configuration of the `nova.conductor` and `nova` states, which use legacy networking by default.

 ### Removing OpenStack